TheMarlboroMan/punge/README.md

 - Clear the stdin when done.
 - Separate the stack slice... perhaps we can use the stack manipulator for that?

-- Normalize board format (perhaps board first, info later????).
+- Normalize board format as far as files are concerned (perhaps board first, info later????).
 - Normalize puzzle set structure.

 ## For my own reference: befunge-93 instruction list